ermos/gravengpt/README.md

 architecture.
 These models are capable of processing large amounts of text and learning to perform natural language processing tasks very effectively.
-The `GravenGPT model`, in particular, It has no single parameter, making it `the smallest language model ever trained`.
+The `GravenGPT model`, in particular, It has no single parameter, making it `the most useless language model ever trained`.

 Welcome to the new world.